IBM/db2sock-ibmi/ILE-PROC/README.md

 ## unconventional toolkit

 This is an Open Source project.
-As such we are not bound by onstraints of everything comes from Rochester IBM.
+As such we are not bound by constraints of everything comes from Rochester IBM.
 To wit, unconventional toolkit interface will allow you to compile your specific call into this stored procedure.
 A supplemental module named 'db2user' is included to allow you to handle any sort of call to your existing code.
 Specifically, you can use techniques copied from the conventional toolkit (above).